-Many of the best fitness trackers and best smartwatches offer sleep tracking as standard, measuring your heart rate at night to show how long you spent in each stage of sleep (deep, REM and light) plus any periods awake.
-Some can also monitor heart rate variability and blood oxygen saturation, or SpO2, which can reveal whether you might be suffering from irregular rhythm issues or breathing disturbances like sleep apnoea.
+Other devices, including some of the best fitness trackers and best smartwatches, are also worth considering, as many offer sleep tracking as standard.
+Some measure your heart rate to show how long you spent in each stage of sleep (deep, REM and light) as well as any waking moments.
+Alternatively, they might measure heart rate variability and blood oxygen saturation (SpO2) to identify if you might be suffering from irregular rhythm issues or breathing disturbances like sleep apnoea.

 Oura is a smart ring designed to help you balance rest and activity, prompting you to meet goals for daily movement while also getting enough sleep to fully recover.
 It really comes into its own at night, and the new third-generation model has an improved sleep staging algorithm that allows it to more accurately detect whether you're in light, deep, or REM sleep.
 In our tests, it was the best sleep tracker for detecting the difference between settling down for the night and actually drifting off.

 The new ring also has an improved optical heart rate monitor, which now tracks your heart rate constantly throughout the day and night, allowing for more accurate comparisons and analysis.
-It also contains an SpO2 sensor plus seven temperature sensors, and after a few nights, the Oura app will establish a baseline and let you know about any deviations from the norm, which could be indications of things like illness, your menstrual cycle, or stress.
+It also contains a SpO2 sensor plus seven temperature sensors, and after a few nights, the Oura app will establish a baseline and let you know about any deviations from the norm, which could be indications of things like illness, your menstrual cycle, or stress.

 All the data is clearly presented in the Oura smartphone app, with detailed explanations and analysis only a finger tap away.
 The only downside of the ring as a sleep tracker is its price; at $299 (about £230 / AU$420) it's one of the most expensive tools around, and there's an additional monthly subscription fee if you want access to the most detailed insights.